Annapurna Circuit Trekking: Exploring the Marsyangdi Trail and Throngla Pass

 Descending to Muktinath

 Once trekkers cross the Throng La Pass, they descend to the sacred town of Muktinath, located at an altitude of 3800 meters.
 Muktinath holds great significance in both Hindu and Buddhist mythology and is considered one of the holiest places in Nepal.
-The town is home to a famous temple, which is a popular pilgrimage site for devotees.
+The town is home to a famous temple, Muktinath.
+Moreover, it is a popular pilgrimage site for devotees.
 The temple is dedicated to Lord Vishnu, a Hindu deity, and contains a holy flame that is believed to have been burning for centuries.

 Final Destination: Jomsom